info@michigantrails.us

 Directions:

 Al Sabo Preserve is located between Interstate 94 to the north, Centre Street to the south, Texas Drive to the east, and Kalamazoo Valley Community College at 9th Street and O Ave to the west.
 Atwater Millpond at the northeast corner of the Al Sabo Preserve, fed by the west branch of Portage Creek, which flows through Al Sabo Preserve, and forms a tributary for the Kalamazoo River.
-Camp Rota-Kiwan boy scout camp lies at the southwest corner of Al Sabo Preserve.
+Camp Rota-Kiwan Boy Scout Camp lies at the southwest corner of Al Sabo Preserve.
 Hiking trails cross this boundary.

 Access to the Al Sabo Preserve is gained through an entrance on Texas Drive, near the intersection of Texas and 10th Avenue.
 A parking lot for Al Sabo Preserve is located next to the the Texas Drive entrance to Camp Rota-Kiwan.
-Foot trails lead into Al Sabo Preserve from the Rota-Kiwan Boy Scout Camp, and from the campus of Kalamazoo Valley Community College.
+Foot trails lead into Al Sabo Preserve from the Rota-Kiwan Boy Scout Camp and from the campus of Kalamazoo Valley Community College.

 Trail Description: